web-at-berkeley/backend-project-sp-22/README.md

 Now it's up to you to implement their API in the language of your choice!
 You can find a detailed API doc at https://wdb.stoplight.io/studio/backend-technical-project.

-Note: we highly recommend using MongoDB as your database for this project, although if you don't have experience with it, any NoSQL database is also a great alternative.
+Note: we **highly** recommend using MongoDB as your database for this project, although if you don't have experience with it, any NoSQL database is also a great alternative.
 If none of those work however, you are still welcome to use other alternatives.

+It is also recommended to use JavaScript/TypeScript with Node.js for your backend, but it is completely fine if you would rather use a different stack.

 ## Design Doc